 Did you know that World Toilet Day is celebrated on the 19th day of November each year?
 It is not clear how people celebrate it, though.
 Maybe they get themselves a new bottle of Windex?
 Or a new toilet brush?

 However, it’s known why people should celebrate this day.
-Toilets save lives, as human waste pass killer infections from one person to the other.
+Toilets save lives, like human waste pass killer infections from one person to the other.

 This day is meant to inspire action to deal with the worldwide sanitation crisis.
 The sixth Sustainable Development Goal (SDG) aims to avail a safe toilet to everyone and ensure that no one defecates in the open by 2030.